Vector-quantized Image Modeling with Improved VQGAN: Vector-quantized Images with ViT-VQGAN

 Here, $\text{sg}(x) \equiv x, \frac{\text{d}}{\text{d}x} \text{sg}(x) \equiv 0$ is the stop-gradient operator, $\beta$ is a commitment loss hyperparameter set to 0.25 in all our experiments, and \(e\) is the codebook vector.
 The quantized codebook index is determined by looking up the codebook vector closest to the input features \(z_e(x)\) in terms of the Euclidean distance, yielding \(i = \text{argmin}_j \| z_e(x) - e_{j} \|_2^2\).

 \textbf{Factorized codes.} We introduce a linear projection from the output of the encoder to a low-dimensional latent variable space for code index lookup (\eg, reduced from a 768-d vector to a 32-d or 8-d vector per code) and find it has an immediate boost of codebook usage.
 The factorization can be viewed as decoupling code lookup and code embedding: we lookup the the closest variable encoded from input on a lower-dimensional lookup space and then project the matched latent code to the high-dimensional embedding space.
-Our experiments show reducing latent space from 256-d to 32-d consistently improves reconstruction quality.
+Our experiments show reducing dimension of lookup space from 256-d to 32-d consistently improves reconstruction quality.
+A detailed illustration is provided in the supplementary materials.

 \textbf{\(\ell_2\)-normalized codes.} We also apply \(\ell_2\) normalization on the encoded latent variables \(z_e(x)\) and codebook latent variables \(e\).
 The codebook variables are initialized from a normal distribution.
 By mapping all latent variables on a sphere, the Euclidean distance of \(\ell_2\)-normalized latent variables \(\| \ell_2(z_e(x)) - \ell_2(e_{j}) \|_2^2\) evolves to the cosine similarity of two vectors between \(z_e(x)\) and \(e\), further improving training stability and reconstruction quality shown in our experiments.